kfoofw/bayesian_structural_time_series/analysis/analysis_pm25.md

 # Causal Analysis of PM 2.5 Air Quality in Los Angeles During Quarantine using CausalImpact and BSTS

 With the recent COVID-19 pandemic, the implementation of quarantine and social distancing by various governments created a ripple of effects that affect cities all around the world.
 The key driver behind this was the halting of economic activity which brought about a big crunch in the global economy.
 In the early phase of the COVID-19 crisis, the media reported that [the carbon emissions in China was reduced drastically](https://www.nytimes.com/2020/02/26/climate/nyt-climate-newsletter-coronavirus.html) in mid Feb 2020.
-This gave me an idea as I wanted to try out some time series analysis on air quality in certain cities with the implementation of a quarantine.
+This gave me an idea as I wanted to try out some time series analysis on air quality in certain cities with the implementation of a city-wide quarantine measure.

-I was always interested in learning the Bayesian Structured Time Series (BSTS) methodology for time series analysis, and had been doing some research on the `bsts` package.
-Going down the rabbit hole, I found another package called `CausalImpact` that was developed on top of the `bsts` package which allows for causal analysis of time series experiments.
-Although relatively unknown, both packages were developed by the smart guys working at Google.
-If you haven't heard about them, I highly encourage you to check them out.

 In this article, I will be assessing the air quality of Los Angeles city and the impact of the quarantine.
 The following points frame my analysis:
 - The type of air quality used for this analysis is the PM2.5, which stands for atmospheric particulate matter with a diameter of less than 2.5 micrometers.
 - The implementation of the quarantine will be perceived as an "intervention".
 The date of this intervention will be explained in more detail.
-- Los Angeles was chosen because it is such an iconic city that is bustling with activity.
-Not only that, it is also known for its traffic congestion which I postulate to be a contributing factor to the PM 2.5 levels.
+- Los Angeles was chosen because it is such an iconic city that is typically bustling with activity.
+It is also known for its traffic congestion which I postulate to be a contributing factor to the PM 2.5 levels.
 - The air quality data will be aggregated by calendar week

 ## Data Source